juliesymons/juliesymons/GettingStarted.md

 ## Compute Graph

 The *compute graph* defines the inputs and outputs and all of the operations.
-It puts all of the operations into a single, massively-parallel unit of computation.
+The *compute graph* wraps all of the operations into a single, massively-parallel unit of computation.
 It is a state machine that evolves in discrete time.
 A single tick, or *step* of the CCT clock sends the input data through the entire *compute graph* to its outputs.

 Persistent state, for learning and adaptation, is handled using feedback.
 The state of a field can be updated at each step and fed back into the compute graph at the next step, providing control loops and learning.
 The *compute graph* can be embedded in and controlled by a conventional application.

 External data is fed into the compute graph via sensors and output to external sources using actuators.

-It is the computation unit, all the operations performed on a frame, for example.

-tick two steps reset

-see the  `libcog/sensors/ScalarSensorActuatorExample` comments
+Several examples in this tutorial demonstrate some of the basic uses of the *compute graph*.
+In the Counter example, a simple compute graph is wrapped by the CogDebugger.
+The ScalarSensorActuatorExample, defines a simple compute graph then shows some code that steps through the compute graph.
+This example also has a detailed description in the comments about what happens in the first call to `step` of a compute graph.
+The ActuatorExample shows yet another way to invoke the use of a compute graph.

+The most common methods of a compute graph are step, reset, and release.
+Save, too.

+The Programming Cog Applications chapter of the Programming Guide has a lot of detail about the internals of  compute graph For more details about the tick two steps reset